moho4610/terraform-cloud-config/README.md

 # terraform-cloud-config
 # IaC Automation via Jinja2
-To automate the deployment of IaC code for complex configuration, consider using Jinja templating.
+To automate the deployment of IaC code for complex configurations, consider using Jinja templating.

 A sample pipeline is provided in the repo which consists of the following key files